benbrastmckie/.config/README.md

 brew --version
 ```

-If Homebrew is installed, it will report which version you have which you can update by means of the following commands run seperately in order:
+If Homebrew is installed, it will report which version you have which you can update by means of the following commands run separately in order:

 ```
 brew update